NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/We March On.md

 You make sure that your allies push themselves while traveling.
-You gain the [[Feats/Caravan Leader|Caravan Leader]] and [[Feats/Pick Up The Pace|Pick Up The Pace]] general feats, even if you don't meet the prerequisites.
+You gain the [[Caravan Leader|Caravan Leader]] and [[Pick Up The Pace|Pick Up The Pace]] general feats, even if you don't meet the prerequisites.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*